Skip to main content

 It is not recommended to call Sikuli functions directly when using Brobot.
 Doing so will bypass Brobot's mocking capabilities and permit your application to execute real commands during a mock run.

 This demo is meant as an introduction to the Brobot library and as a demonstration of its mocking functionality.
 It can be run in any Java IDE on Windows, Mac, or Linux with mocking enabled.
 You can see the real execution in the live automation video.
-If you wish to run the demo application with mocking disabled, there are a few additional requirements.
-The emulator, the 64 bit version of LDPlayer, works only on Windows machines.
-The mobile game, Dawn of Titans, requires you to go through a game tutorial before you get to the point where you could execute a real run of the demo program.
+Update: Dawn of Titans has been shut down since 2022, but you can still learn about mocking and model-based GUI automation with this tutorial.
+If you are interested in a tutorial that allows for live automation, check out the mrdoob tutorial.